WPBeginner

 You can minify and combine JavaScript files like you did for CSS.

-Most websites don’t need this file, but you would still want to check your website to make sure that removing it does not affect your theme or plugins.
+Most websites don’t need this file, but you will still want to check your website to make sure that removing it does not affect your theme or plugins.

 Optimize JavaScript delivery